tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 Because I was adding the workflow to a project I didn't own, I was working off of a [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) of the project.

-Often, when forking an open source project, you don't need repository features like Issue tracking, Wikis, or even Actions.
+Often, when forking an open source project, you don't need repository features like Issue tracking, Wikis, or Actions.
 Luckily, you can still enable these features if you need them.
 In this case, since I was attempting to contribute an Action, I wanted to enable the ability to run Actions on my fork.

 Even on my fork, Actions would still only run when they were merged into the main branch.
 Fortunately, merging into the main branch isn't as dangerous on a fork as it would be on the actual project because you can reset your fork's main branch to synchronize with the original (upstream) project's main branch.
 The ability to synchronize meant that I could add the workflow directly to the main branch and keep adding commits (again, on the main branch) until I got it right.